yuvrajSingh175/diceSimulator/README.md

 <b>Modules used:<br>

 > tkinter:<br>
-    It is used to create the GUI(Graphic User Interphase.
+    It is used to create the GUI(Graphic User Interface).

 > random:<br>
     It is used to generate choose random face of the dice.